MagicForrest/DGVMBenchmarks/README.md

 Its now time to create comparison objects from your fields.
 A comparison object is a field that combines two fields by dimensions Lat/Lon, Year, Day, Season and keeps the information to compare for both layers where both layers match in dimension.
 The spatial or temporal range will always be limited by the range in data, so for spatial comparisons only grid cells that are present in both fields will be kept and  in temporal comparisons only points in time present in both layers will be kept. fullSpatial/fullTemporalComparison will make a comparison object of all possible field combinations.

-When all_comparisons have been created and filled whit comparison objects, its time to create output from these.
+When all_comparisons have been created and filled with comparison objects, its time to create output from these.
 There are many options available, for spatial output you would always use the same plotting tools as gridded fields will be handled the same.
 The options for spatial output is either to make difference maps; ***plotAllSpatialComparisons***, or to make scatterplots; ***plotFullScatter***.
-Temporal output may differ as information per station or in time may vary from source to source, as of this version there are plotting tools that are ICOS specific and Profound specific.
-This may change in future updates.
+Temporal output may differ as information per station or in time may vary from source to source, as of this version there are plotting tools that are ICOS specific, FLUXNET specific and more general temporal plotting.
 Tabular output is created from the comparison objects where statistical metrics are calculated per automation.
 Use ***buildSummaryTable*** to get spatial mean´s of your fields to compare and ***makeMetricTable*** to extract the statistics you want to highlight.
 Both of these tables are initialized in the configuration where you are able to initialize multiple tables if you need to keep the tabular output to contain different sections and benchmarks.

 ```{r Difference, echo=FALSE, message=FALSE, warning=FALSE, results='hide'}
 if (do_agpp){